TMJ stands for temporomandibular joint. This joint acts as a sliding hinge that connects your jaw to your skull.

 Your temporomandibular joint is a sliding hinge between your jaw and skull.
 In the middle of that joint is a small disk that helps to absorb shocks to the jaw.

 The disk moves out of alignment

 The joint is damaged by injury or arthritis

-While these causes are straightforward, there are several other options that will need to be explored by a medical professional.
-Proper identification of the cause of your condition helps to make sure that you receive the appropriate care and treatment.
+While these causes are fairly straightforward, there are several other options that will need to be explored by a medical professional in order to ensure that you receive the appropriate care and treatment.